 - Emergencies - Your RSP holdings can be used to cover an emergency situation.
 However, there is a tax consequence to doing so and an impact on your retirement plan.
 Any withdrawal is considered taxable income for the year and a withholding tax will be charged upfront when you withdraw the funds

 - Home Buyers Plan - The Home Buyer's Plan allows you to borrow funds from your RSP to purchase your first home.
-If you qualify, you and your spouse can each borrow up to $25,000 - a total of $50,000 - from your RSPs to use as a down payment.
-The funds withdrawn are not subject to withholding taxes, nether are they included in participants income.
+If you qualify, you and your spouse can each borrow up to amounts of $35,000 or less - from your RSPs to use as a down payment.
+The funds withdrawn are not subject to withholding taxes, neither are they included in participant's income.

 - Lifelong Learning Plan - The Lifelong Learning Program allows you to withdraw up to $10,000 per calendar year from your RSPs to finance full-time training or post-secondary education for you or your spouse.
 The funds withdrawn are not subject to withholding taxes, nether are they included in your income.